OpenF2/F2/docs/src/index.md

 ### Choices

-In order to ensure that applications built using F2 are successful it must be accessible.
+In order to ensure that applications built using F2 are successful, they must be accessible.
 With this in mind, the front-end technology choice is HTML5.
 Using the [progressive enhancement methodology](http://www.alistapart.com/articles/understandingprogressiveenhancement/), F2 incorporates a rock-solid foundation.
 The F2 open standard provides guidelines for developers to add feature enhancements targeting specific environments or visitors.
-For example, F2 Apps built following the [mobile first](http://www.lukew.com/presos/preso.asp?26) design approach and with [responsive CSS](http://twitter.github.com/bootstrap/scaffolding.html#responsive), allow users to access the Apps on their desktop, tablet or smartphone and App developers only need to build a single App.
+For example, F2 Apps built following the [mobile first](http://www.lukew.com/presos/preso.asp?26) design approach and with [responsive](http://www.abookapart.com/products/responsive-web-design) [CSS](http://twitter.github.com/bootstrap/scaffolding.html#responsive), allow users to access the Apps on their desktop, tablet or smartphone and App developers only need to build a single App.

 Support across all desktop browsers and mobile devices is sometimes limited so F2 includes some third-party web development libraries to bridge those gaps.
 Why reinvent the wheel, right?